Valegrl/ing-sw-2024-Ghersetich-Grillo-Huang-Murgia/README.md

         ```

 &nbsp;
-### Copyright and License:

-Codex Naturalis is an intellectual property of Cranio Creations.
-All content, including but not limited to, game
-mechanics, design, artwork, and assets, is protected under copyright law.
-Unauthorized reproduction, distribution, or modification of this material is prohibited
-without prior written consent from Cranio Creations.
-This project is released under the  **[MIT License](LICENSE.txt)**.
-Please refer to the LICENSE file for detailed information regarding the terms and conditions of use, reproduction, and
-distribution of the game.
+## ⚠️ Disclaimer:

+Codex Naturalis is a board game developed and published by Cranio Creations Srl.
+All graphical content of this project that are associated with the official board game have been used under Cranio Creations Srl. approval and only for educational purposes.
+Distribution, copying or reproduction of these contents and images out of this project is forbidden, as well as publishing these contents for other purposes.
+Commercial use of the aforementioned content is as well forbidden.